 "That's pretty cryptic.
 Tell me more."
 Blood dripped down his white chin, and he wiped a hand across his mouth.
 Red X cocked his head to the side.

 "Sure."
 Without hesitation, Red X swung his foot around, slamming the Joker in the chest so that he stumbled back.
 He was wearing a purple suit with a green daisy.
 Presumably what he'd shot the gas out of earlier.
 Red X looked down at me, and he was so close that I could feel his aura twinge with some concern.
 Quite frankly, I didn't care.
 He was a criminal, and if he took the Joker out, I had a pretty good idea of what would be going on in his head.
 Especially if I was lying on the floor and couldn't move.
 I blinked and my fingers twitched.
 It was slow going, but it was starting to wear off.
 The Joker aimed his flower at Red X. Before the psycho could blink, X had grabbed the flower, ripped it off of his purple suit jacket, and aimed it back at him.
-Gas shot out, and the Joker fell to the floor the same way me and Beastboy had.
-My eyes slowly widened as Red X pulled out a gun and trained it on the Joker's head.
+Gas shot out, and the Joker fell to the floor the same way Beastboy and I had.
+My eyes slowly widened as Red X pulled out a glock and trained it on the Joker's head.

-"I may be a thief, Angel, but I'm not that sick.
+"I may be a thief Angel, but I'm not that sick.
 I'm hurt that you would think such horrible things of me."
 He put a hand to his chest in mock hurt.
 He grabbed my cloak and draped it over me, ripping a long strand off of the bottom, and turning me over.

 "W-why?"
 I mentally cursed.
 Why was my voice shaking?
 It was over, wasn't it?
 But the memory of what could've happened had X not been there plagued my thoughts.